Ishigami-kun98/Ishigami-kun98/README.md

 - 👋 Hi, I’m @Ishigami-kun98
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming and ai now.
-- 🌱 I’m currently learning game design and java reflection and starting python
+- 🌱 I’m currently learning python and web developers...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me linhu2813004615@gmail.com